 Find out more about language development from 1-2 years.

-She’ll be able to speak in longer, more complex sentences, and use more and more speech sounds properly when she speaks.
+Your baby will be able to speak in longer, more complex sentences, and use a greater variety of speech sounds more accurately when she speaks.
 She might play and talk at the same time.
 Strangers will probably be able to understand most of what she says by the time she’s three.

 Find out more about language development from 2-3 years.

-Find out more about language development from 3-4 years and 4-5 years.
+Find out more about language development from 3-4 years and language development from 4-5 years.

 During the early school years, your child will learn more words and start to understand how the sounds within language work together.
-She will also become a better storyteller, as she learns to put words together in a variety of ways and build different types of sentences.
+She’ll also become a better storyteller, as she learns to put words together in a variety of ways and build different types of sentences.

 Find out more about language development from 5-6 years.

-Developmental milestones are only guidelines.
-Children grow and develop at different rates, and no child exactly fits a description of a particular age.
+, and no child exactly fits a description of a particular age.
 In each area of development there is a fairly predictable order or sequence of events, but there is also a wide variation in what’s normal.
-If you have any concerns, ask your GP or paediatrician or see a speech pathologist.
+If you have any concerns, ask your child and family health nurse

-Language refers to the words that your child understands and uses as well as how he uses them, and includes spoken and written language.
+Language refers to the words that your child understands and uses as well as how he uses them.
+Language includes spoken and written language.
 The parts that make up language include vocabulary, grammar and discourse:

 Vocabulary is the store of words a person has – like a dictionary held in long-term memory.